The Stems: 2003–2009: Reformation, Heads Up and second break-up

+Richard Lane opened the music school Penny Lane's Musical Workshop in Fremantle in 2009.
+He played in the Chevelles, the Rosebuds, and the On and Ons.
+He also launched the independent label Idaho Records.
+He did not participate in later Stems activities and died in 2020.
+The following year the City of Fremantle gave a previously unnamed laneway, where Lane had operated Penny Lane's for two years, the title Richard Lane.

-2013-present: Second reformation
+2013–present: Second reformation

 In April 2013 The Stems performed at Dig It Up! festival shows in Sydney and Melbourne.
-The lineup was Mariani, Matthews, Shaw and new guitarist Ashley Naylor in place of Lane.
-The same lineup played gigs on the east coast in March 2014, including supports for the reunited Sunnyboys in Brisbane and Sydney.
+The line-up was Mariani, Matthews, Shaw and new guitarist Ashley Naylor in place of Richard Lane.
+The same line-up played gigs on the east coast in March 2014, including supports for the reunited Sunnyboys in Brisbane and Sydney.
+Guitarist Davey Lane (The Pictures, no relation to Richard) was also in the band's line-up for some time.
 On 31 May 2014, The Stems was one the headline acts at Perth's annual 'State of the Art' festival at the Perth Cultural Centre.